awsdocs/amazon-athena-user-guide/doc_source/workgroups-setting-control-limits-cloudwatch.md

   Other actions you can take:
   + Invoke a Lambda function\.
 For more information, see [Invoking Lambda functions using Amazon SNS notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda-as-subscriber.html) in the *Amazon Simple Notification Service Developer Guide*\.
   + Disable the workgroup to stop any further queries from running\.
-For steps, see [Enable and Disable a Workgroup](workgroups-create-update-delete.md#workgroups-enabled-disabled)\.
+For steps, see [Enable and disable a workgroup](workgroups-create-update-delete.md#workgroups-enabled-disabled)\.

 The per\-query and per\-workgroup limits are independent of each other\.
 A specified action is taken whenever either limit is exceeded\.
 If two or more users run queries at the same time in the same workgroup, it is possible that each query does not exceed any of the specified limits, but the total sum of data scanned exceeds the data usage limit per workgroup\.
 In this case, an Amazon SNS alarm is sent to the user\. <a name="configure-control-limit-per-query"></a>